 Turmeric is also highly beneficial for liver detoxification and optimizes the health of your cells.
 When inflammation goes high it is harder to use our hormones at the cellular level.
 This is another way turmeric can support hormone health.

 These days it seems like just about everything is hating on that microbiota in your gut.
-From antibiotics to gluten, pesticides, and synthetic hormonal contraceptives, our microbiome needs much love and support.
+From antibiotics to pesticides, hormonal contraceptives, and other medications our microbiome needs much love and support.

 Why does this matter with PMS?
 Well, if your liver packages up all that estrogen and gets it ready to move out, you gotta poop it out.
 Otherwise, that estrogen goes right back into circulation.